Property building in Susukinohara Ichinoyu

 310 sqft

-Room - 2 Twin, Private Bathroom
+Room - 2 Twin, Single Use, Private Bathroom

 Mountain view